AlphonsusNguyen/cybersecurity-certificate-notes/6 Sound the Alarm - Detection and Response/2 Network monitoring and analysis.md

 - Network _traffic_: Amount of data that moves across network.
 - Network _data_: The data itself.

+*Reminder: Packets contain three components: the header, the payload, and the footer.
 ## Monitoring

 - Flow analysis: Monitoring if any unusual ports / packets / protocols are in use.